 How do I own thousands of companies?
 It’s quite simple!
 Index funds!

-In this post, I will be sharing with you the benefits of index fund investing, why I own thousands of companies, and how you can own thousands of companies.
+In this post, I will be sharing with you the benefits and risks of index fund investing, why I own thousands of companies through index fund investing, and how you can own thousands of companies too.
+I’m also going to touch on why index fund investing works, and the problem with passive index fund investing.

 What are Index Funds and the Benefits of Index Fund Investing?